elonen/mod_python-file-acl-authz/README.md

 Restart Apache.
 Errors will be written to Apache's error log.

-## A side note about GSSAPI
+## A side note about SSO

-While this script works perfectly fine without any GSSAPI/Winbind/SSO stuff, I supposed it might be of interest to many.
+While this script works perfectly fine without any SSO stuff, I supposed it might be of interest to many.
 My Apache config for SSO against Active Directory looks basically like this:

 ```
 # Authentication
 <LocationMatch "/repos/svn">

+  # This used to be GSSAPI instead of mod_kerb, but
+  # password fallback didn't work with it
-    AuthType GSSAPI
+  AuthType Kerberos
   AuthName "Subversion Repositories"
+  KrbServiceName HTTP
+  KrbMethodNegotiate On
-    # GssapiSSLonly On
+  KrbMethodK5Passwd On
-    GssapiLocalName on
-    GssapiCredStore keytab:/etc/krb5.keytab
-    GssapiBasicAuth On  # Allow passwd also
+  KrbSaveCredentials Off
-    GssapiConnectionBound On
+  KrbLocalUserMapping On
-    GssapiSignalPersistentAuth On
+  KrbVerifyKDC On
+  KrbAuthRealms MYDOMAIN.DIRECTORY
+  Krb5KeyTab /etc/krb5.keytab
-    Require valid-user
+  require valid-user
-    Satisfy All

 </LocationMatch>

 <Location "/repos/svn">